eliorsulem/simplification-acl2018/README.md

 # simplification-acl2018
-Human Evaluation Benchmark for Text Simplification and system outputs from the paper:
+Human Evaluation Benchmark for Text Simplification and System Outputs from the paper:

     Simple and Effective Text Simplification using Semantic and Neural Models Elior Sulem, Omri Abend and Ari Rappoport